The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 Another example of problems discovered only very late was related to the fixing of layer 3 modules to the support cones.
 The screw initially foreseen in the design had the potential of causing a short on the hybrid board since the ground plane was very close to the screw hole.
 An insulation system was developed and implemented.
 This example shows how crucial it is to perform final and complete integration tests with final components to spot design imperfections early on.

-Ensuring the complete reproducibility of the assembly procedures has proven to be extremely challenging, since both the laboratory conditions and the personnel undergo changes that may result in small difference in the procedures.
-This must be avoided at all costs, and the Quality Control and Assurance Group described in section~\ref{sec:C3_QCG} was instrumental in ensuring that all the minute details where specified in the manuals and that the instructions where consistently and uniformly followed at all sites.
+Ensuring the complete reproducibility of the assembly procedures has proven to be extremely challenging, since both the laboratory conditions and the personnel undergo changes that may result in small difference in the procedures, which should be avoided as much as possible.
+The Quality Control and Assurance Group described in section~\ref{sec:C3_QCG} was instrumental in ensuring that all the minute details where specified in the manuals and that the instructions where consistently and uniformly followed at all sites.

 \lvlthreesection{Project management}

 Running a large construction project requires considerable effort and must be properly organized and staffed.
 In general, very marginal contingency was used in planning the SVD construction activities, resulting in an often slipping schedule.
 Expert person-power was limited and there were many cases of single points of failure, namely operations that could be performed only by a single person.
 Preliminary risk assessment should be given serious consideration, to facilitate a timely and correct completion of the project.
 Ensuring a correct design requires great attention to detail, as well as a continuous internal and external review process.
 For instance, the initial design of the SVD had some serious mechanical incompatibilities.
 As another example, the Layer 3 cooling design was discovered to be insufficient very late in the process, thanks to simulations and a test mockup, leading to a last minute retrofit to avoid excessive temperature gradients.
 As a general observation, spares were insufficient at all levels, from the individual component to the complete ladder.
 Although the additional cost and effort needed for spares is sometimes difficult to justify, having a significant number of spares makes the project much more resilient to problems, such that it is more likely to be completed in time.